Skip to main content

 Members can name their price when a Ticket is set to Donation pricing.

 • Suggested Donation: Admins can suggest a price point to give members a sense of what they might want to pay for a ticket, but this only serves as a starting point.
-During the registration process, members determine what price they will pay.
+During the registration process, members determine what price they will pay and enter that amount.

-• Disable Invoicing: This will disable a member's ability to request an invoice for this ticket type, so a credit card must be used for payment.
+• Disable Invoicing: This will disable a member's ability to request an invoice for this ticket type, so a payment must be made to complete registration on the frontend.
 To give your team flexibility, staff will still have the option to issue an invoice through the admin.

 Availability

-For larger or more nuanced events, the Availability features baked into tickets can help to eliminate manual work.
+For larger or more complex events, the availability settings in tickets can help eliminate manual work.
 The goal is to set up your tickets once and let the technology run the event.

 Set Date & Time

-When Set Date & Time is enabled, admins have the ability to limit the registration window for a particular ticket.
-If the intention is to establish rules for all ticket types, then we suggest that you use the event settings.
+Use Set Date & Time to limit the registration window for a specific ticket.
+To apply date rules across all available ticket types, use the event-level settings instead.

-• Visible only within registration window: Enabling this will hide this particular ticket type from members (but not from association staff within the admin) outside of the registration dates.
+• Visible only within registration window: Hides the ticket from members (but not admins) outside of the registration dates.

 Requires Purchase of Another Ticket Type

-• Admins can override this dependency when registering people on the backend.
+• Admins can override this dependency when registering someone on the backend.

-• Currently, there is no quantity-match limit.
-Selecting 1 of the main ticket does not restrict them to only select 1 of the dependent ticket.
+• There is no quantity-match limit.
+Selecting one main ticket does not restrict how many dependent tickets can be selected.

-• Other ticket restrictions still apply.
-Dependent tickets can still be locked down to members, certain groups, have capacity limits, etc. The message shown to the attendee if any of the criteria are not met will update accordingly.
+• Other restrictions still apply.
+Dependent tickets can still be limited to members, specific groups, or capacity limits.

 Visibility

-Customize a particular event ticket's visibility on your website.
-The ability to purchase the ticket is handled separately and described in a section below.
+Customize a ticket's visibility on your website.
+The ability to purchase the ticket is a separate setting, described in the next section.

-• Open: Anyone with an internet browser can see the event ticket
+• Open: Anyone with a browser can see the ticket.

 Ability to Purchase/Attend

-• Restrict Purchaser Only: The ability to purchase the ticket is locked to specific users as selected above, but they will still be able to add any attendee as the name on the registration ticket.
+• Restrict Purchaser Only: The ability to purchase is locked to the selection above, but the purchaser can still add any attendee to the registration.

 Confirmation Email Information

-If a specific ticket should have a custom message, that message can be entered here.
-If multiple tickets have the same message, the confirmation email will only display the message once.
+When a member registers for an event, a standard confirmation email is sent.
+If a specific ticket should include a custom message, enter it in the Confirmation Email Information within each ticket's settings.
+If multiple tickets share the same message, the confirmation email will display it only once.

 Accounting